TheOdinProject/curriculum/git/foundations_git/git_basics.md

 - [Complete Git and GitHub Tutorial from Basics to Advanced](https://www.youtube.com/watch?v=apGV9Kg7ics) - by Kunal Kushwaha
 - [Git - Reference](https://git-scm.com/docs)
-- [This article about adding locally hosted code to GitHub](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github) will walk you through creating a git repository from a local folder and adding it to GitHub.
+- [GitHub guide on adding locally hosted code](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github) walks you through creating a git repository from a local folder and adding it to GitHub.